Heliocentrism: Pythagoreans

+Aristotle

+Aristotle wrote his chief cosmological treatise, On the Heavens, in 350 BC.
+It contains his astronomical theory which proposed a geocentric model of the universe.
+The Earth is the center of motion of the universe, with circular motion being perfect because Earth was at the center of it.
+Much of On the Heavens is concerned with refuting the views of Aristotle's predecessors.
+For example, Aristotle sets his eyes multiple times on the analyses of weight given by the Pythagoreans and Plato in the Timaeus.

 Aristarchus of Samos

 The first person known to have proposed a heliocentric system was Aristarchus of Samos (c.
 270 BC).
-Like his contemporary Eratosthenes, Aristarchus calculated the size of the Earth and measured the sizes and distances of the Sun and Moon.
-From his estimates, he concluded that the Sun was six to seven times wider than the Earth, and thought that the larger object would have the most attractive force.
+Like his contemporary Eratosthenes, Aristarchus calculated the size of Earth and measured the sizes and distances of the Sun and Moon.
+From his estimates, he concluded that the Sun was six to seven times wider than Earth, and thought that the larger object would have the most attractive force.

 His writings on the heliocentric system are lost, but some information about them is known from a brief description by his contemporary, Archimedes, and from scattered references by later writers.
 Archimedes' description of Aristarchus' theory is given in the former's book, The Sand Reckoner.
 The entire description comprises just three sentences, which Thomas Heath translates as follows:

 Aristarchus presumably took the stars to be very far away because he was aware that their parallax would otherwise be observed over the course of a year.
 The stars are in fact so far away that stellar parallax only became detectable when sufficiently powerful telescopes had been developed in the 1830s.

 No references to Aristarchus' heliocentrism are known in any other writings from before the common era.
 The earliest of the handful of other ancient references occur in two passages from the writings of Plutarch.
-These mention one detail not stated explicitly in Archimedes' account—namely, that Aristarchus' theory had the Earth rotating on an axis.
-The first of these reference occurs in On the Face in the Orb of the Moon:
+These mention one detail not stated explicitly in Archimedes' account—namely, that Aristarchus' theory had Earth rotating on an axis.
+The first of these reference occurs in Concerning the Face Which Appears in the Orb of the Moon:

 Only scattered fragments of Cleanthes' writings have survived in quotations by other writers, but in Lives and Opinions of Eminent Philosophers, Diogenes Laërtius lists A reply to Aristarchus (Πρὸς Ἀρίσταρχον) as one of Cleanthes' works, and some scholars have suggested that this might have been where Cleanthes had accused Aristarchus of impiety.

 The second of the references by Plutarch is in his Platonic Questions:

 The remaining references to Aristarchus' heliocentrism are extremely brief, and provide no more information beyond what can be gleaned from those already cited.
 Ones which mention Aristarchus explicitly by name occur in Aëtius' Opinions of the Philosophers, Sextus Empiricus' Against the Mathematicians, and an anonymous scholiast to Aristotle.
-Another passage in Aëtius' Opinions of the Philosophers reports that Seleucus the astronomer had affirmed the Earth's motion, but does not mention Aristarchus.
+Another passage in Aëtius' Opinions of the Philosophers reports that Seleucus the astronomer had affirmed Earth's motion, but does not mention Aristarchus.